MicrosoftDocs/ATADocs/ATPDocs/deploy/quick-installation-guide.md

 ### Required permissions

 - To create your Defender for Identity workspace, you'll need an Azure AD tenant with at least one global/security administrator.
-Each Defender for Identity workspace supports a multiple Active Directory forest boundary and Forest Functional Level (FFL) of Windows 2003 and above. <!--unclear how this connects to Permissions-->

 - You need to be a [global administrator or security administrator on the tenant](/azure/active-directory/users-groups-roles/directory-assign-admin-roles#available-roles) to access the Identity section on the Microsoft 365 Defender portal and be able to create the workspace.